-Jennifer Baskin owns and operates this e-commerce website: www.natureofbeauty.com, please visit the about us page for more information about this site and its mission.
-Her esthetic service business is called Eco Esthetics, and that is the name under which she performs permanent makeup services as well as makes her own product line called e2.
+Jennifer Baskin owns and operates the e-commerce website: www.natureofbeauty.com, please visit the about us page for more information about that site and its mission.

-Jennifer is an esthetician with a managers license, and licensed tattoo artist in the state of Minnesota with a medical background.
+Jennifer is an esthetician with a managers license, and licensed tattoo artist technician in the state of Minnesota with a medical background.
 She is blood-borne pathogen certified and inspected by the State of Minnesota's Medical Board for tattoo licensing.
-She has been enhancing people’s confidence and appearance for the last 12 years.
+She has been enhancing people’s confidence and appearance for the last 14 years.
 She also helps breast cancer patients complete their journey by tattooing areolas on post mastectomy patients.
-For more information visit: www.midwestplasticsurgery.com
+For more information on areola tattooing visit: www.midwestplasticsurgery.net

 It is critical to choose a professional, thoroughly trained in the field of permanent cosmetics.
 Jennifer understands every aspect of the cosmetic and medical tattooing process and uses only the strictest sterilization techniques for your protection.